qiskit-community/qiskit-community-tutorials/machine_learning/README.md

-# Qiskit Aqua Machine Learning Tutorials, Samples and Input Files
+# Qiskit Aqua Machine Learning Tutorials and Samples

 Qiskit Aqua Machine Learning is a set of tools, algorithms and software for use with quantum computers to carry out research and investigate how to take advantage of quantum computing power to solve machine learning